Skip to main content

 HMRC's rule of thumb is approximately 50% threshold — if more than 50% of the business is investment by these tests, the company fails.
 The leading case is Brander v Revenue and Customs (2010) on a mixed estate with farming and let property.

 AIM-listed shares are technically "unquoted" for IHT purposes (AIM isn't a "recognised stock exchange" for IHT).
-So most AIM shares qualify for 100% BPR after 2 years of ownership.
-This has spawned a significant industry of "AIM IHT portfolios" run by investment managers like Octopus, Puma, and Unicorn.
+Until April 2026 most AIM shares qualified for 100% BPR after 2 years of ownership, which spawned a significant industry of "AIM IHT portfolios" run by investment managers like Octopus, Puma, and Unicorn.
+From 6 April 2026, AIM and other "not listed" shares get 50% relief only — in all circumstances — and they do not use the £2.5m allowance.
+That means an effective IHT rate of 20% on a qualifying AIM holding.

 Practical points: